 The courses at Berklee are continually reviewed and evaluated so that they consistently reflect today's musical needs.
 In percussion classes, you will learn the history of your instrument and analyze its present-day challenges while also pursuing a more in-depth study of styles and techniques.
 Below is a listing of all Percussion courses for the upcoming semester.

-For beginning percussion players.
-Covers the use of snare drum, bass drum, cymbals, tambourine, triangle, simple mallet music, and timpani in an ensemble setting.
+In this course beginning percussion students perform together and learn snare drum, bass drum, cymbals, tambourine, triangle, simple mallet playing, and timpani in an ensemble setting.

 A continuation of ILPH-354, Bata Rhythms/Afro-Cuban Ceremonial Drumming Lab.
 Continued development of performance skills through study of recordings and transcriptions, singing and chanting, and group playing.
 Application of drumming and singing to other musical forms.

 In this course, intermediate and advanced percussion students focus on performance of literature for mixed instrumental/vocal ensembles that include the marimba.
 Students will examine composed music for marimba as well as nonpercussion instruments from classical through contemporary styles.
 Group size is usually duos and trios, but larger groups are possible.
 Performances in an end-of-term concert will be scheduled.

 Advanced performance lab for percussion principals emphasizing group performance of contemporary percussion literature.
 Students enrolled in the fall semester are expected to reregister in this course for credit for the spring semester.
 Spring concert material will be rehearsed and prepared during both fall and spring semesters.